canjs/can-stache-element-ssr/README.md

     // !
 Error: Uncaught [NotSupportedError: Unexpected element owner document.]
     ```

-2. The above issue makes using `can-zone-jsdom` problematic as well since the same class must be reused, but each page is rendered using a different `JSDOM` instance.
+3. The above issue makes using `can-zone-jsdom` problematic as well since the same class must be reused, but each page is rendered using a different `JSDOM` instance.

 ### Technical Decisions

+1. `can-zone-jsdom` isn't currently being used for two reasons:
+    1. `Challenges #3` (listed above)
+    2. We want to move away from using zones on the server side for performance (solution is listed below at `Technical Decisions 3`)

-1. We will have to reinitialize CanJS application and use a new `JSDOM` instance for each page.
-See challenges above (1 and 2)
+2. We will have to reinitialize CanJS application and use a new `JSDOM` instance for each page.
+See challenges above `Challenges #2 and #3` (listed above)

-2. To avoid having to use zones, we will initialize CanJS application and render each page and rely on:
+3. To avoid having to use zones, we will initialize CanJS application and render each page and rely on:
     ```javascript
     process.once("beforeExit", (code) => {
         // TODO: scape document